 Code of Ethics and Conduct

-- Being aware of and resolving queries regarding the scope and applicability of the Code of Ethics and Conduct.
+- Deal with and provide information regarding the breadth and scope of applicability of the Code of Ethics and Conduct.

-- Being aware of anonymous complaints received by the company through the channel designed for this purpose.
+- Deal with anonymous complaints received by the company via the channel especially intended for this purpose.

 Crime Prevention Model